What Is Collision Coverage and How Does It Work?

 What exactly does collision coverage pay for?

 Collision coverage pays for damage to your own vehicle when it's involved in a collision with another vehicle, a stationary object (like a tree, fence, or guardrail), or when it rolls over.
-It also covers pothole damage in many cases.
-The payout is your car's actual cash value minus your deductible — it does not cover medical expenses or damage to another person's vehicle.
+It also covers pothole damage in many cases — including damage to rims, suspension, and wheels — though filing is only worthwhile when repair costs clearly exceed your deductible.
+The payout is your car's actual cash value minus your deductible.
+It does not cover medical expenses or damage to another person's vehicle.

 Is collision coverage the same as full coverage?